mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 by Mender.
 Exactly how to include the token depends on which integration method is used with the client.
 Please refer to one of these sections:

+* [Migrating existing clients from an Open Source to an Enterprise server](upgrading-from-os-to-enterprise#migrating-clients)
 * [Mender installed on device using a deb package](../../client-configuration/installing#configuration-for-hosted-mender-server)
 * [Device integration using Yocto